kousu/disabletabs/README.md

 ### Testing

-For extensions, `console.log()` goes straight to stdout, but this means you need to `killall firefox` before you try to run it under Firefox.
+For extensions, `console.log()` goes straight to stdout, but this means you need to `killall firefox` before you try to run it under Firefox, or use `jpm run` which spawns a new instance of Firefox.

+There's also somethingsomething about loglevels and sending to the GUI console but the MDN docs have drifted from what I actually see in about:config so fuck 'em.
 It might be easier to use the [notifications API](https://developer.mozilla.org/en-US/Add-ons/SDK/High-Level_APIs/notifications).

 ### Signing

-For Firefox 46+, extensions require signing to be installed, even for testing.
-They will be signed if uploaded to addons.mozilla.org -- once they've been manually reviewed by humans, or you can automate it if you get an API key from https://addons.mozilla.org/en-US/developers/addon/api/key/.
+For Firefox 46+, extensions require signing to be installed They will be signed if uploaded to addons.mozilla.org -- once they've been manually reviewed by humans, or you can automate it if you get an API key from https://addons.mozilla.org/en-US/developers/addon/api/key/.

+If you use `jpm run` then you do not need your extension signed.
+If you have Developer Firefox and set `xpinstall.signatures.required = false` in `about:config`, you do not need your extension signed.
 It is not clear to me if it is possible to self-sign with a manually installed CA, or if you *must* use Mozilla's root key.
 It seems that Mozilla's [plan](https://wiki.mozilla.org/Addons/Extension_Signing) is for Firefox to fragment into user and developer editions:
  * the former requiring signatures,
- * the latter with extra options, in particular `xpinstall.signatures.required` but they also allow [automated signing](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#jpm_sign), but only for extensions which aren't on addons.mozilla.org(??) --- so you can sign and host an extension on your own server and Firefox will happily accept it??
+ * the latter with secret toggle off but they also allow [automated signing](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#jpm_sign), but only for extensions which aren't on addons.mozilla.org(??) --- so you can sign and host an extension on your own server and Firefox will happily accept it??